U.S. Smokeless Tobacco Mfg. Co. v. City of New York, 703 F. Supp. 2d 329 (S.D.N.Y. 2010)

 The plaintiffs argued, unsuccessfully, that the FSPTCA preempted the City ordinance.
 Plaintiffs argued that local governments could not make it impossible for adults to purchase tobacco products that comply with federal standards.
 The Court disagreed, stating that while the FDA cannot ban entire categories of tobacco products under the FSPTCA, state and local governments were not similarly limited.
 Instead, the Court noted, the FSPTCA expressly allows local sales prohibitions for tobacco products.

-The Court further noted that even if the ordinance were a regulation of product standards preempted by the FSPTCA, the savings clause of the federal law permits local laws relating to the sale of tobacco products.
+The Court further noted that even if the ordinance was a regulation of product standards preempted by the FSPTCA, the savings clause of the federal law permits local laws relating to the sale of tobacco products.
 Plaintiffs attempted to argue that the savings clause does not allow a total ban on particular products.
 The Court did not reach the question of whether a ban would be permissible under the savings clause, finding that the City ordinance allows limited sale of flavored tobacco products at tobacco bars, and is therefore not a complete ban.

 In summary, the Second Circuit Court of Appeals found that Congress intended to preserve state and local authority to regulate the sale of tobacco products.
 The Court found the ordinance to advance the goals of the FSPTCA—in particular, the reduction of tobacco use among youth—and affirmed the award of summary judgment by the District Court.